asangvnit/sysprog-workshop/Linux.md

 Keep exploring.
 This is something that will teach you more than I ever can!

 ## Linux top command
 `top` is one of the most useful commands that you commonly use to look inside the system performance.
-To run it non interactively:
+To run it non-interactively:

 ```sh
 ubuntu@sysprog:~$ top -b -n 1 -H -c
 top - 11:14:11 up  1:00,  2 users,  load average: 0.00, 0.00, 0.00